greenlight2000/ExploraCoder_paper/README.md

 - canonical solution for the problem (entry 'canonical_solution')
 - test csaes for problem (entry 'test')

 In the data files, we currently provide partial data samples.
-Full data along with code implementation will be released after paper being accepted.
-Implementation details can be found in our paper.
+Full data will be released after paper being accepted.
+Other Implementation details can be found in our paper.